Gondolav/gondolav.github.io/index.md

 To conclude, it is quite obvious that inspections do have a positive effect on the facilities.
 After all, it makes sense since these inquiries point out the defects in an establishment's safety, thus allowing the owners to improve it and make sure there is no food risk for the clients coming to their place.

-## Bonus: inspections' evolution throughout time
+## Bonus: the inspections' evolution throughout time

 <center>
     <figure class="highcharts-figure">